rom1504/clip-retrieval/README.md

 clip-retrieval back --port 1234 --indices-paths indices_paths.json
 ```

+`--enable_mclip_option True` loads the mclip model, making it possible to search in any language.

 `--columns_to_return='["url", "image_path", "caption", "NSFW"]` allows you to specify which columns should be fetched from the metadata and returned by the backend.
 It's useful to specify less in case of hdf5 caching to speed up the queries.

 A `--enable_faiss_memory_mapping=True` option can be passed to use an index with memory mapping.